Court incarcerates unemployed for forgery

 Eriyo Victor Andrian Abel admitted the offence and he was sentenced accordingly.

-However, he has denied the charges of attempted stealing and prosecution was ordered by the Court presided over by Mr Emmanuel Essandoh to file an order to prove the charges against him.
+However, he has denied the charges of attempted stealing and stealing and prosecution was ordered by the Court presided over by Mr Emmanuel Essandoh to file an order to prove the charges against him.

 Police Inspector Samuel Ahiabor told the Court that Mr Kwaku Bortsie, an electrical engineer, is the complainant in the case and a resident of Community 10, Tema.